RobokopU24/ORION/README.md

 ### Running ORION

 Install Docker to create and run the necessary containers.
-Make sure you are logged in from command line.

 Use the following command to build the necessary images.